Dropping Networks for Transfer Learning: Methodology

-Equation \ref{eq:dual_opt} then shows a straightforward update rule that decays the importance of $\mathcal{T}_{s}$ \textit{Dropping} networks as the $\mathcal{T}_{t}$ neural network begins to learn from only few examples.
 We expect this approach to lead to faster convergence and more general features as the regularization is in the form of a decaying constraint from a related task.
 The rate of the shift towards the $\mathcal{T}_{t}$ model is proportional to the gradient of the error $\nabla_{x_{\tilde{s}}}$ for a set of mini-batches $x_{\tilde{s}}$.
 In our experiments, we have set the update of the slope to occur every 100 iterations.

-The assumption is that in the initial stages of learning past knowledge is more important, over time as the model specializes on a certain task we rely less on incorporating prior knowledge over time.
+The assumption is that in the initial stages of learning, incorporating past knowledge is more important.
+As the model specializes on the target task we then rely less on incorporating prior knowledge over time.
 In its simplest form, this can be represented as a moving average over the development set error curve so to choose $\delta$ as shown in Equation \ref{eq:ma_rate}, where $k$ is the size of the sliding window.
 In some cases an average over time is not suitable when the training error is volatile between slope estimations.
 Hence, alternative smoothing approaches would include kernel and spline models ~\cite{eubank1999nonparametric} for fitting noisy, or volatile error curves.

+A kernel $\psi$ can be used to smooth over the error curve, which takes the form of a Gaussian kernel $\psi(\hat{x}, x_{i}) = \exp\big(-(\hat{x}-x_{i})^{2}/2b^{2}\big)$.
+Another approach is to use Local Weighted Scatterplot Smoothing (LOWESS) ~\cite{cleveland1979robust,cleveland1988locally} which is a non-parametric regression technique that is more robust against outliers in comparison to standard least square regression by adding a penalty term.